 Looks like we may have a Democratic primary in the House 115 race between two perennial applicants.

-Ross Hancock, who ran against Erik Fresen in 2012 and 2014 election2016and for Coral Gables City Commission in 2013, has been running since January.
+Ross Hancock, who ran against Erik Fresen in 2012 and 2014 and for Coral Gables City Commission in 2013, has been running since January.
 Earlier this month, Jeffrey “Doc” Solomon, who has run for state House twice and for Pinecrest Village Council once, filed paperwork intending to run for the same seat.
 (Editor’s note: Both have qualified).

 They both want the chance to go up in November against Rep. Michael Bileca (R-Pinecrest).